Tanuj7942/Tanuj7942/README.md

 Web Developer
 -------------

-I am currently learning to be a Full Stack Developer.
-I am currently learning Spring Boot and REST API.
+I am a Backend Engineer.
+I am currently working on Spring Boot and REST API.
 My interests are Artificial Intelligence and Machine Learning.
 A little bit of game development also.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [tanuj.agarwal1513@gmail.com](mailto:tanuj.agarwal1513@gmail.com)